 That's why we think it's really important to give you lots of training before and after you're approved as a foster carer.

 Our sister company, Training 2 Care, which is a City & Guilds approved training and development team, that provides both internal and external training for all of our foster carers.
-We get our experienced foster carers involved in training all the time to to make sure its relevant, interesting, and practical.
+We get our experienced foster carers involved in training all the time to to make sure training is relevant, interesting, and practical.

 Training is also tailored to suit particular the interests and requirements of our foster carers depending on the type of children they look after and their individual needs.